 Visual Debugging in IntelliJ

 In many scenarios, graphical representations such as object diagrams are more understandable than textual representations when representing the state of an object-oriented system.
-You can see the different representations in the following screenshot, which includes an object diagram view for the debugging variables on the right.
+You can see the different representations in the following screenshot of a binary search tree, which includes an object diagram view for the stack frame variables on the right.

 Check the plugin out here if you are curious!